 But, what if he didn’t?
 What if he told me he thought being in blackface in a college skit was hilarious?
 That his Dancin’ Sam was just good, family fun?
 What did he think about civil and social justice in 2000 or 2005 before his mind began to fade?
 What would he think now of a President Trump?
 And for the first time in years I’m maybe glad I can’t talk to him because I’m afraid of his answers.
 I’m a coward.

 It feels impolite to speak of my father this way.
-He’s still alive but unable to explain himself, although I would hope he wouldn’t feel attacked.
+At the time of this writing, he’s still alive but unable to explain himself.
 I choose to speak of him and share these things because I know I’m not the only one.
 I am a part of a generation who came from a generation who was accidentally or purposefully racist.
-The times, they were a’changin’.

 I was born in the 70s, and where I grew up, everyone was white.
 I lived in a white town, in a white state, in a white part of the country, and race things didn’t seem to apply to me.
 We were all accidental racists.
 And I raised my kids accidentally racist, because they had my example and carelessness and misunderstanding about how other people lived.
 I accept my part and my laziness, which my white privilege affords me, but I am angry, so angry, at the part public education, with textbooks provided from Texas, played in my ignorance.